Building Plans Submittal Procedure

 - A Completed Construction Permit Application

-- Plot Plan - A plot plan, drawn to scale, showing the proposed new construction and all existing buildings on the site.
-When required, an approved plot plan from the Planning/Zoning Division must be submitted.
+- Plot Plan - A plot plan, drawn to scale, showing the proposed new construction and all existing buildings one the site.
+When required, an approved plot plan from the Planning/Zoning division must be submitted.

 - Soil Test - A soil evaluation is required for all projects that are required to participate in the Technical Review Committee process.
 The soil evaluation is to be done at final grade, by a person licensed to perform soil evaluations in the Commonwealth of Virginia and all reports must contain his/her professional seal and signature.
 Where moderate to high shrink swell soils are found on the site, engineered plans must detail how the foundation is to be constructed to compensate for this condition.
 A third-party inspection may be required for this condition, in which case a letter of acceptance may be submitted in lieu of a footing or foundation inspection.